kalekdev/uni/semester-1/analysis-1/notes.typ

 The *Dirichlet Function* based on the characteristic function defined earlier is non-continuous at every point:
 $
+  1_QQ: RR -> {1, 0}\
   1_QQ := chi_QQ
 $
+This is because there are irrational, real numbers around every rational number so the characteristic function jumps between 0 and 1 at an infinitely high frequency.

 - Addition and multiplication ($therefore$ subtraction and division too) of functions, which are continuous at a point, guarantees continuity at that point too.
 - A multivariable function is continuous at a point if every component is also continuous at that point.